PraveenaBolli123/dockerized-todo-app-flask-reactjs/README.md

 base image is node:22-alpine3.21 created working directory and copied package.json files then install npm and all dependencies from the package.json files exposed port : 5173
-CMD arguemnets npm run dev and 0.0.0.0 to run this on all host
+CMD arguemnets npm run dev and 0.0.0.0 to run this on all host  machine

 docker compose